 Several aspects of Emotion can drive mathematical development:

 Evidence suggests that Emotion knowledge is vital for Emotion regulation, and Emotion regulation impacts many academic skills, including the development of math skills.
+Educators may also misinterpret students' emotional states due to biases such as being more likely to perceive Black students as angry or hostile.
+As a result of different social norms and experiences around Emotion, students may benefit from linguistically and culturally-responsive approaches to addressing emotions.

 Students' positive (e.g., enjoyment) or negative (e.g., frustration, anger) emotional reactions during and after they've completed math tasks can also contribute to their Math Mindset and Motivation to engage.
 Math anxiety is a specific Emotion associated with discomfort around doing math and can negatively impact math performance and self-efficacy.
 Math anxiety increases from about sixth grade to ninth grade, when it peaks.
 Guiding students to reframe their struggles with math as normal can help shift their mindsets and boost their self-efficacy.